 A dementia care plan is a written or digital guide that outlines how to meet the daily and long-term care needs of someone diagnosed with dementia.
 It includes medical information, behavior support strategies, and daily activities.
 More than just a checklist, it serves as a flexible tool that can be adjusted as symptoms change.

-While every plan looks different, most include the following:
+While every plan looks different, they may include the following:

 Personal history and preferences